 Some hematological (blood or plasma related) conditions are among the most serious disabling disorders.
+If you have an hematological disorder, you may be wondering what conditions qualify for disability?
 The Social Security Administration specifically recognizes nine hematological disorders which often meet the criteria for eligibility for Social Security Disability benefits.
 These nine are:

 - Aplastic Anemias.
 If you suffer from aplastic anemia, your bone marrow doesn’t resupply you with red blood cells as it’s supposed to.

 - Chronic Anemia.
 Simply having an anemic condition does not automatically qualify you for Social Security Disability benefits.
 You must show that it significantly affects your ability to perform work.

 - Myelofibrosis.
 Your bone marrow produces excess tissue, which can lead to debilitating health issues.

 - Coagulation Problems.
 Several conditions cause problems with blood coagulation.
 Hemophilia is the most common.
 These conditions cause bleeding which is difficult to control.

 - Sickle Cell Anemia.
 There are several varieties of sickle cell, many of which can cause severe pain.